Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

-Thanks to the Yang--Baxter equation \eqref{eq:ybe}, any reduced word can be used (and in fact, thanks to the unitarity equation \eqref{eq:unit}, reducedness is unnecessary).
-Note that the numbering of the spectral parameters is the increasing one at the top.
-In the dual picture, we'll denote the corresponding operation by a rectangle labeled $\sigma$, the orientation of the rectangle determining as usual the color of the corresponding lines.
+This results in an endomorphism of $S^{\tensor n}$ (in the blue case; or of $SW^{\tensor n},SE^{\tensor n}$ in the red and green cases), which, thanks to the Yang--Baxter equation \eqref{eq:ybe} and the unitarity equation \eqref{eq:unit}, is independent of the choice of wiring diagram for the permutation.
+Here the convention is that the numbering of the spectral parameters is the increasing one at the top, and $u_{\sigma^{-1}(1)},u_{\sigma^{-1}(2)},\ldots,u_{\sigma^{-1}(n)}$ at the bottom.
+In the dual picture, we'll denote the endomorphism by a rectangle labeled $\sigma$, the orientation of the rectangle determining as usual the color of the corresponding lines.